nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     4. Other incorrect `unmarkorder` commands to try: `unmarkorder`, `unmarkorder x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. Reverting an order from a filtered list to pending status using command aliases.
+2. Reverting an order from a filtered list to pending status using the command alias.

     1. Prerequisites:
         - Prerequisites: Orders filtered using `filterorder completed` command with at least 1 order listed. <br>